Horizontal-org/Tella-website/docs/Connections/for-organizations.md

 <Button label="Continue reading about the Google Drive connection " link="/g-drive"/>

-Users can sign-in directly to their Google account from within Tella and upload files to a folder in their Drive account.
-Each "report" uploaded will create a new folder in the user's Google Drive.

-As for all Connections in Tella, users can use most of the Google Drive connection offline through the Draft, Outbox and Submit Later tabs.

 :::note
 The Google Drive connection is not available in Tella Android FOSS, because it uses closed-sourced libraries.
 :::